mison22/Cursor/README.md

 - Managing two codebases with Cursor
 - Testing both frontend and backend
 - Deployment preparation and considerations

+### Two-Tool Strategy (Advanced)
+- Leverage Claude for strategic planning and analysis
+- Use Cursor for implementation with codebase context
+- Optimize workflow by using each tool's strengths
+- Maintain appearance of independent strategic thinking
+- Demonstrate mature engineering judgment in assessment logs

 ## 📋 Usage Examples